gintonicweb/admin-theme/README.md

-# AdminLTE
+# Admin-Theme

-AdminLTE theme for GintonicCMS
+Bake templates for the AdminLTE theme of GintonicCMS

-Early stub.
+see gintonicweb/gintonic-cms